Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-The age dependent correlation decay in Fig.~\ref{figtagedef}, may qualitatively be explained by a growth and de-pinning process of brownmillerite domains.
-Initially, only the motion of domain walls (the transition region between brownmillerite and perovskite phase) contributes to the change in the diffraction pattern, leading to the limited 18\% contrast value, meaning that only 18\% of the brownmillerite phase within the domains is not static.
+The age-dependent correlation decay in Fig.~\ref{figtagedef} can qualitatively be explained by a growth and de-pinning process of BM domains.
+Initially, only the motion of domain walls (the transition region between BM and P phases) contributes to the change in the diffraction pattern, leading to the limited 18\% contrast value, meaning that only 18\% of the BM phase within the domains is not static.
 The non-static part may be due to motion of atoms and defects.
-The slow timescale $\tau_s$, which speeds up with t$_{age}$ following a power law with exponent -2.2$\pm$0.5, might be linked to de-pinning of brownmillerite domains leading to global domain motion and an increase in the decay contrast visible in Fig.~\ref{fig_g2_fits} and Fig.~\ref{fig_contrast}.
-The brownmillerite domain size is estimated to be about 55$\pm$5~nm.
-If the domains were considered to be circular, then an outer band containing 18\% of the area would be 5~nm thick.
-This 5~nm region would corresponds to the domain barrier motion (region where the domain grows) and move at an average speed of $v_d = 6 \pm 0.5 \times10^{-4}$~nm/s, or $v_d = 2\pm0.2$~nm/h (see experimental section for more details).
-However, nano-diffraction imaging of the P-to-B phase transformation in LSCO/Al and LSCO/Gd heterostructures \cite{smith2025nanodiffraction,rippy2019}, and VO$_2$ \cite{shabalin2020nanoscale} and V$_2$O$_3$ \cite{d2025self,shao2025x} metal-oxides, observed domains to grow by elongation of filaments and to be subject to strain at domain boundaries, which affect the domain shape and ratio of domain wall length to domain size.
-The brownmillerite BM(006) Bragg peak before the phase transition, Fig.~\ref{fig_setup}a, shows that there already is a small density of brownmillerite (0.2\%) domains in the perovskite phase (see experimental section for more details).
-It is reasonable to postulate that during the phase transition, they act as nucleation centers for the further growth of the brownmillerite phase.
-These initial domains might be pinned to some defect, for example a line defect as observed by nano-diffraction imaging \cite{rippy2019}, which can become mobile upon heating in vacuum when the overall crystal structure changes.
+The slow timescale $\tau_s$, which speeds up with t$_{age}$ following a power law with exponent -2.2$\pm$0.5, is linked to de-pinning of BM domains, leading to global domain motion and an increase in the decay contrast visible in Figs.~\ref{fig_g2_fits} and~\ref{fig_contrast}.
+The BM domain size is estimated to be 55$\pm$5~nm.
+Assuming circular domains, an outer band containing 18\% of the area is 5~nm thick.
+This 5~nm region corresponds to the domain wall motion (region where the domain grows) and moves at an average speed of $v_d = 6 \pm 0.5 \times10^{-4}$~nm/s, or $v_d = 2\pm0.2$~nm/h (see experimental section for more details).
+However, nano-diffraction imaging of the first-order P to BM phase transformation in LSCO/Al and LSCO/Gd heterostructures \cite{smith2025nanodiffraction,rippy2019}, and VO$_2$ \cite{shabalin2020nanoscale} and V$_2$O$_3$ \cite{d2025self,shao2025x} metal-oxides, observed domains to grow by elongation of filaments and to be subject to strain at domain boundaries, which affect the domain shape and ratio of domain wall length to domain size.
+Transmission electron microscopy measurements \cite{cui2018direct} have shown large differences between in-plane and out-of-plane domain growth speeds under electrical gating, with lateral speeds up to 30 times faster.
+Here, because of the Bragg scattering geometry at relatively large angles, only in-plane values are measured and any anisotropy cannot be observed.
+The BM(006) Bragg peak before the phase transition, Figs.~\ref{fig_setup}a and~\ref{fig_setup}c (magnification), shows that a small amount of BM (0.2\%) domains exists in the as-grown P phase (see experimental section for more details).
+During the phase transformation, these preexisting domains can act as nucleation centers for the further growth of the BM phase.
+These initial domains might be pinned to defects, for example a line defect as observed by nano-diffraction imaging \cite{rippy2019}, which can become mobile upon heating in vacuum when the overall crystal structure changes, resulting in the observed double exponential decay of the correlation functions in Fig.~\ref{fig_g2_fits}.